Akhila-Kyatham/data-warehouse-analytics-platform/README.md

 * Separating raw and processed data clearly
 * Writing transformations that can scale
 * Thinking about how this would work in a cloud environment
+* Extending the pipeline to include basic analytics and visualization

 ## How this maps to a cloud setup